-The AFSC bottom trawl surveys are directed at groundfish species, and therefore do not employ the appropriate gear or sample in the appropriate places to provide reliable biomass estimates for the generally pelagic squids.
-Biomass estimates for the GOA have fluctuated considerably since 1984 (Table 4).
+The AFSC bottom trawl surveys are directed at groundfish species, and therefore do not employ the appropriate gear or sample in the appropriate places to provide reliable biomass estimates for most squids, which are assumed to be generally pelagic and to reside off bottom.
+Biomass estimates for the GOA have fluctuated considerably since 1984, with the 2009 estimate for all squids being 8,603 t (Table 5).
 This may be due to variability in squid biomass and distribution, but may also reflect the poor nature of biomass estimates from bottom trawl surveys.
-However the survey estimates have surprisingly low coefficients of variation, suggesting that squid survey catch (especially of B. magister) is fairly evenly distributed throughout the survey area (Table 4).
+However, the survey estimates have surprisingly low coefficients of variation (Table 5), suggesting that squid survey catch (especially of B. magister) is fairly evenly distributed throughout the survey area.
 Survey biomass estimates can be compared with biomass estimates from mass-balance ecosystem models.
 For example, salmon in the GOA are estimated to consume between 200,000 and 1.5 million t of squid each year and whales may consume 100,000-200,000 t of squid each year (see the ecosystem considerations section in this document).
 Thus, the ecosystem models suggest that the actual biomass of squids in the GOA may be many times greater than what the bottom trawl surveys indicate.